Our Laboratory

 BA, Psychology, University of Calgary

-Celeste is a Research Coordinator for the Psychosocial Oncology Lab and is currently overseeing the adaptation of FORT for parents of childhood cancer survivors (Parent FORT).
+Celeste is a Research Coordinator for the Psychosocial Oncology Lab and is currently overseeing the adaptation of FORT for parents of survivors of childhood cancer (Parent FORT).
 She is interested in the impact of interventions targeting the psychological needs of children and their caregivers.

 Celeste is currently a graduate student in the MA Counselling program at the University of Ottawa.